WSG23/yosai_intel_dashboard_fresh/README.md

 Configuration validation runs automatically at startup and logs any missing critical settings.
 The new `ConfigValidator` checks that the `app`, `database` and `security` sections exist before the server starts.
+See [configuration_reference.md](docs/configuration_reference.md) for a table of all available settings and their environment variable overrides.

 ### Environment Overrides